Hwangyong-hamnida! HuanYing! Youkoso! Bienvenidos! Bienvenue!

 Many international students who enroll at Five Towns College are interested in the diversified undergraduate degree programs in audio recording technology, business management, film/video, jazz/commercial music, music education, music business, and theatre arts.
 Five Towns College graduate degrees in music are recognized throughout the region.
 Located on Long Island, there is easy access to the cultural capital of the world, New York City, where concerts, Broadway shows and museums abound.

-Please contact the Five Towns College International Student Advisor, Ms. Cindy Catalano at Cynthia.Catalano@ftc.edu with any questions about applying or to learn more about the college degree programs.
+Please contact the Five Towns College International Student Advisor at firstname.lastname@example.org or by calling (631) 656-2107 and/or contact email@example.com or call (631) 656-2110 with any questions about applying or to learn more about the college degree programs.
+Please be advised that there is a small application processing fee.

 We hope that you choose to apply to Five Towns College and look forward to you joining our College community.